-Growing up as a Salvadoran-American womxn in the Back Bay area of Boston, Iliana understood at a young age that her identity was unique in every sense.
+Growing up as a Salvadoran-American woman in the Back Bay area of Boston, Iliana understood at a young age that her identity was unique in every sense.
 "In a society where the Latinx narrative is often disregarded and my culture is used like the latest fashion trend, I wanted to commit my life's work in advocating for equal access and opportunities for my community."
-Through We, Ceremony, Iliana aims to deconstruct many of the negative images and single stories white men have created for womxn of color.
-"We need to reclaim what's ours and our time is now."
+Iliana aims to deconstruct the negative images and single stories white men have created for woman of color.

-Iliana holds a MSW from Boston University School of Social Work, where she focused on macro practice social work in organizing communities and systems of care for the advancement of poc.
-She works as a community organizer
+Iliana holds a MSW from Boston University School of Social Work, where she focused on macro practice social work in organizing communities and systems of care for the advancement of POC.

 Born in Pingtung, Taiwan, Mu-Chieh Yun immigrated to the United States at seven years old with her family.
 At a young age, Mu recognized that with the constant teasing of her food, her almond-shaped eyes, and her non-standard American name, society has rendered her intelligible solely based on outward appearances.
-Unwilling to settle with a reduced identity, Mu felt compelled to rectify the narrative ascribed to her and other women who are more than meets the eye.
-In 2015, she co-founded We, Ceremony with her childhood friend, Iliana Panameño.
-Through collected stories, We, Ceremony offers WOC ownership to their narratives.
+Unwilling to settle with a reduced identity, Mu started We, Ceremony with Iliana to rectify the narrative ascribed to her and other women who are more than meets the eye.